Skip to Content Skip to Navigation Accessibility Policy Click to login to your Account

 • In a lot of ways, ghee is better than butter — it’s more versatile, lasts longer and (some say) it even has a superior taste.

-• Due to its high smoke point, ghee won’t burn as quickly as butter, saving you from the negative health effects of lipid oxidation.
+• Due to its high smoke point, ghee won’t burn as quickly as butter, which may help to reduce the risk of negative effects of lipid oxidation.

 • Ghee has other perks: It can be stored in the cupboard (not the fridge), and it can replace less tasty oils and fats in all your favorite recipes.